-What makes chapter five interesting is the explanation of the different types of agreements and disagreements.
+Chapter five’s explanation of the different types of agreements and disagreements is important when navigating the internet for research.
 Competing theories consist of multiple explanations, and most experts agree with one or another.
 No idea is dominant since they are all competing.
 Majority and minority has only one widely accepted theory, and some experts support one side or the other.
 Consensus is when the evidence is so compelling that the question is answered and has moved on to other questions and theories.
 I think a good example is the flat Earth theory.
 Scientists have proved the curvature of the Earth, but some theorists continue to prove that it is flat.
-Uncertainty is when most experts are uncertain or doubtful about the theory or theories.
-Fringe was a bit confusing for me honestly.
+Uncertainty is when most experts are uncertain or doubtful about a theory or theories.
+Fringe was a bit confusing for me, honestly.
 I believe it is information on a theory that is not considered by experts.

 Leave a Reply